Soft-Tissue Cutting with Hot Glass Tip Diodes

 Gordon Christensen, DDS

-It is in sync with the earlier assessment by the Honorary ALSC member Gordon Christensen, DDS, in his interview by Howard Farran, DDS, of DentalTown (see video clip below).
+It is in sync with the earlier assessment by the Honorary ALSC member Gordon Christensen, DDS, in his interview with Howard Farran, DDS, of DentalTown (see video clip below).

-Also published earlier by Howard Farran’s DentalTown, was a more technical account by the ALSC founder Peter Vitruk, PhD, DABLS, on the physics of hot tip cutting diodes, “Laser Education, Science and Safety”.
+Also published earlier by Howard Farran’s DentalTown was a more technical account by the ALSC founder Peter Vitruk, PhD, on the physics of hot tip cutting diodes, “Laser Education, Science and Safety.”

 “The near-infrared wavelengths of dental diode lasers cannot photothermally ablate soft tissue, except for high-melanin-content epithelium.
 Instead, the near-infrared diode laser beam heats the charred distal end of its fiber optic glass tip to 500-900 degrees Celsius.
-The glowing hot glass tip, then, conducts heat to the soft tissue…” – Peter Vitruk, PhD, ALSC Founder, Director at American Board of Laser Surgery
+The glowing hot glass tip, then, conducts heat to the soft tissue…” – Peter Vitruk, PhD, ALSC Founder

-Another article by the ALSC member Richard Winter, DDS, DABLS, published earlier this year in Dentistry Today, “Practical Laser Applications in General Practice”, also mentions the thermo-mechanical nature of cutting diodes.
+Another article by ALSC member Richard Winter, DDS, published earlier this year in Dentistry Today, “Practical Laser Applications in General Practice,” also mentions the thermo-mechanical nature of cutting diodes.

-“At diode wavelengths around 1,ooo nm, light scattering dominates the very weak absorption.
+“At diode wavelengths around 1,000 nm, light scattering dominates the very weak absorption.
 When diode lasers are used, they do not cut optically.
-Instead, the glass tip of the diode fiber is charred and heats up to between 500°C to 900°C via heating of the char by the diode laser light.
+Instead, the glass tip of the diode fiber is charred and heats up to between 500°C and 900°C via heating of the char by the diode laser light.
 The hot charred/activated glass tip burns the soft tissue on contact.
 Dental diodes do not cut the tissue with photons, but with hot charred glass!
-The device that is closest to a diode that cuts on the same thermo mechanical principle is electrocautery.
-Therefore, diodes are thermal contact ablation devices and not laser wavelength-dependent precise cutting instruments.” – Richard Winter, DDS, DABLS
+The device that is closest to a diode that cuts on the same thermomechanical principle is electrocautery.
+Therefore, diodes are thermal contact ablation devices and not laser wavelength-dependent precise cutting instruments.” – Richard Winter, DDS

 “The medical efficacy of this [diode] device-tissue interface (charred hot glass surface) is highly dependent on multiple factors: